alainivars/utils2devops/README.md

 One of my main principles is not to reinvent the wheel, and if someone has already created a function, a class and sharing it, and if I like its implementation, I will use this function / class and say a big thank you to this person.
+We will use :
+- AWS CLI
+- CGP tools
+- Terraform
+- ...

 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)